Elzbieta-Chrusciel/asteroid-hazard-prediction/README.md

 ## Key Insights

 - **Feature Importance:** Absolute magnitude is a very strong predictor of hazard potential, followed by relative velocity and miss distance, which frequently appear in tree splits.
-- **Model Performance:** Oversampling and undersampling techniques significantly improved model recall, with NearMiss undersampling achieving the highest recall (0.94).
-Fine-tuning the `scale_pos_weight` parameter resulted in an even higher recall (0.97), with a slight precision improvement (0.59).
+- **Adressing Class Imbalance:** Oversampling and undersampling techniques significantly improved model recall, with NearMiss undersampling achieving the highest recall (0.94).
+Fine-tuning the `scale_pos_weight` parameter resulted in an even higher recall (0.97), along with a slight improvement in precision (0.61).
-- **Performance Trade-offs:** All models show high recall (0.99–1.00), but precision is relatively low (0.56–0.57).
-In this context, prioritizing recall is crucial to ensure hazardous asteroids are not overlooked, even if it means accepting a higher rate of false positives.
+- **Performance Trade-offs:** All models show very high recall (0.99), but precision is relatively low (0.56–0.58).
+In this case, prioritizing recall is crucial to ensure hazardous asteroids are not overlooked,  even at the cost of a higher rate of false positives.

 ## Final Model Selection

-Based on performance metrics, **XGBoost with Scaled Weight** demonstrates the highest Average Precision (AP) at 0.73, making it the most effective model for distinguishing hazardous asteroids.
-Despite the trade-off with precision, XGBoost's ability to achieve high recall (0.97) makes it the most suitable model for planetary defense applications.
+Based on performance metrics, **XGBoost with Scaled Weight** shows the highest Average Precision (AP) at 0.73, making it the most effective model for distinguishing hazardous asteroids.
+While its precision is still relatively low at 0.58, its high recall (0.99) makes it the most suitable model for planetary defense applications, despite the trade-off in precision.

 ## Technologies Used